-This program is designed as an intensive training program to offer experiential training in entrepreneurship and small business management for veterans with disabilities resulting from their service in Iraq and Afghanistan.
+This program offers experiential training in entrepreneurship and small business management for veterans with disabilities resulting from their service in Iraq and Afghanistan.

 AbilityOne, U.S. Department of Defense

-The Defense Department is a strong supporter of the federally managed AbilityOne program, which works with private and public groups to provide goods and services to the government and jobs for the blind and other people who have severe disabilities, including wounded veterans.
+The Defense Department is a strong supporter of the federally managed AbilityOne program, which works with private and public groups to provide employment for the blind and other people who have severe disabilities, including wounded veterans.

 Employer Assistance & Recruiting Network (EARN), U. S. Department of Labor

 A nationwide cost-free referral and technical assistance service for employers.
 EARN connects employers who have job vacancies to employment service providers who have direct access to job-ready individuals with disabilities.
 EARN also provides technical assistance to assist employers in locating appropriate organizations and information as they seek to hire qualified candidates with disabilities.
 1-866-Earn Now or 1-866-327-6669 (V/TTY)

 Job Accommodation Network (JAN), U.S. Department of Education

 An information and referral service that provides information on job accommodations for people with disabilities.
 It also includes resources for technical assistance, funding, education and services related to the employment of people with disabilities.
 To learn more about JAN, visit the website or call: 1-800-526-7234 or 1-800-232-9675(V/TTY).